syscover/shopping-cart/README.md

 ```

-We have created TaxRule object to calculate tax from shopping cart, this object has this properties
+We have created TaxRule object to calculate tax from shopping cart, this object has this properties:
 * name:string = Name of tax
 * taxRate:float = Percentage of tax
 * priority:int [default 0] = Order to calculate tax over subtotal.
 If are different priorities, the highest tax is calculated on the subtotal more taxes lower priority